patryk-kawalarz/nodejs-to-eink/README.md

 # NodeJS to E-Ink
-Convert any NodeJS generated canvas to stream data which can be easily handled by Arduino based hardware (like ESP8266) and display it on the E-Ink display.
+Convert any NodeJS generated canvas to stream data which can be easily handled by Arduino based hardware (like ESP8266) and displayed on the E-Ink display.

 ## About